mastecLab/mastecLab/README.md

 👯 I’m looking to collaborate on Open source projects for educational purposes

-🤔 I’m looking for help with Developing and maintaining educational resources
+🤔 I’m looking for help with developing and maintaining educational resources

-💬 Ask me about: Open hardware, educational projects, coding for beginners
+💬 Ask me about open hardware, educational projects, coding for beginners

 ⚡ **Fun fact:** I like robots